Thermodynamics of bosonic systems in adS spacetime: Introduction

 \section{Introduction}

-Asymptotically anti-de Sitter geometries gained a new relevance with the anti-de Sitter/conformal field theory (adS/CFT) correspondences \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
-In the best-known scenario, this duality establishes a dictionary between gravitational dynamics in anti-de Sitter spacetime and $\mathcal{N}=4$ supersymmetric Yang-Mills theory.
-Generalizations were proposed considering other geometries and field theories, leading to the gauge/gravity correspondences.
+Asymptotically anti--de Sitter geometries gained a new relevance with the anti--de Sitter/conformal field theory (AdS/CFT) correspondences \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
+In the best-known scenario, this duality establishes a dictionary between gravitational dynamics in anti--de Sitter spacetime and $\mathcal{N}=4$ supersymmetric Yang-Mills theory.
+Generalizations were proposed, considering other geometries and field theories, leading to the gauge/gravity correspondences.
 Applications in a variety of physical settings were developed, from fundamental quantum gravity models to phenomenological condensed matter systems.

-Despite the present success of the adS/CFT program, relevant questions remain for the complete understanding of the duality.
-In particular, there are still open issues concerning the relation between the Thermodynamics of the gravity and field theory sides.
-Specifically focusing on the gravitational physics, thermodynamic aspects of asymptotically adS spacetimes have received considerable attention in recent years \cite{brown,louko,hemming,hubeny,denef,Rabin,menoufi,myung,cardoso,dolan,lemos,Baldiotti:2017ywq,Bhattacharya:2017hfj}.
+Despite the present success of the AdS/CFT program, relevant questions remain for the complete understanding of the duality.
+In particular, there are still open issues concerning the relation between the thermodynamics of the gravity and field theory sides.
+Specifically focusing on the gravitational physics, thermodynamic aspects of asymptotically AdS spacetimes have received considerable attention in recent years \cite{brown,louko,hemming,hubeny,denef,Rabin,menoufi,myung,cardoso,dolan,lemos,Kubiznak:2016qmn,Baldiotti:2017ywq,Bhattacharya:2017hfj}.

-An important related theme is the behavior of a thermal gas in anti-de Sitter (adS) spacetime, eventually collapsing to form a black hole.
-Hawking and Page, within an Euclidean path integral approach, considered the Thermodynamics of thermal gases and black holes in adS space \cite{Haw1983}.
-They observed that the Schwarzschild-adS and the thermal adS geometries are different phases of a single physical system.
+An important related theme is the behavior of a thermal gas in AdS spacetime, eventually collapsing to form a black hole.
+Hawking and Page, within a Euclidean path integral approach, considered the thermodynamics of thermal gases and black holes in AdS space \cite{Haw1983}.
+They observed that the Schwarzschild--anti--de Sitter (SAdS) and the thermal AdS geometries are different phases of a single physical system.